mendix/docs/content/developerportal/collaborate/stories.md

 ![](attachments/import-export.png)

-In Mendix, it is always possible to export data from your app project.
-If you select **Export a single sprint to Excel**, you can edit the Sprint and then import it back to save the changes.
+In Mendix, you can export stories from your app project at any time.
+If you select **Export a single sprint to Excel**, you can select just the stories in one Sprint and export these to Excel to work on.

+You can also **Export all stories to Excel** and even **Export all stories to Excel (including completed sprints)**.

 If you select **Updates stories from Excel**, you can use an an Excel sheet from a previous export as a template for the import.
-The Developer Portal recognizes items by using the **ID** column.
-The imported content will appear as stories for your app project.
+The Developer Portal recognizes existing items by using the **ID** column.
+The imported content will become stories for your app project.

 When editing stories in Excel, follow these guidelines:
-* To add a new story or task, simply add a new line on the correct position and type in the item's name
+* To add a new story or task,  add a new line on the correct position and enter the item's name
-* To reorder an item, adjust the depth by adding or removing the plus signs (make sure they stay in the correct order where every item is the same or 1 position lower than the item above it)
+* To reorder an item, adjust the depth by adding or removing the plus signs (make sure they stay consistent with every item being the same or 1 level deeper than the item above it)
-* To remove an item, replace its depth with a single minus sign (make sure  that any tasks connected to it are either moved or are also removed)
+* To remove an item, replace its depth with a single minus sign (make sure that any tasks associated with it are either moved or are also removed)

 ### 3.4 Manage Labels {#manage-labels}